Suzanne Bernert: Early life and career

-In 2020, Bernert acted in her first web series called State of Siege 26/11 for Zee5.
+In 2020, Bernert acted in her first web series called State of Siege: 26/11 for ZEE5.
 She also opened the Mumbai Oktoberfest as celebrity guest of the German Consulate in Mumbai, India.
 Suzanne published her first Short Story called The Diwali Gift End of 21.

 Personal life

 Bernert married actor Akhil Mishra in a civil court on 3 February 2009.
 They married again in a traditional way on 30 September 2011.
-She had worked with him in movie Kram and serial Mera Dil Dewaana (Doordarshan).
+She had worked with him in the film Kram and serial Mera Dil Dewaana (Doordarshan).

 She also holds an Overseas Citizenship of India card following her marriage.

+Mishra died on 20 September 2023 at the age of 67 after suffering a fall in the kitchen.
+As of March 2024, she is in a relationship with Arjun Hardas.

 Humanitarian work

 Along with Govinda Bernert became part of Narmada Seva Yatra, a campaign by the government of Madhya Pradesh.